VanshBhardwaj1945/cloud-resume-challenge-azure/README.md

 **Steps taken:**
 1. Created an Azure Front Door profile
-2. Added the storage account endpoint as the origin
+2. Added my Azure Storage static website endpoint as an origin.
-3. Configured routing and origin groups
+3. Created an origin group and routing rules to send traffic for the site hostname to that origin group.
 4. Enabled HTTPS for secure connections

 > *Routing the static website through Front Door required some trial and error.
 I spent time understanding how endpoints, origin groups, and routing rules interacted, which was a bit confusing at first.
 After testing different configurations and fixing misconfigurations, I was able to get the routing working correctly.
 Traffic now flows smoothly through Front Door, with HTTPS enabled and all static content delivered reliably across regions.*